 I had tons of salad fixings in my refrigerator and lots of fresh spinach and tri-colored peppers so I decided I wanted to make a colorful salad with my matcha soba.
 If you love soba, be sure to try our Soba Noodle Salad with Yuzu Dressing .

 However, I did not have any dashi in the house to make a traditional dressing so I created this modified salad dressing that was super delicious.
 I mixed sesame oil, honey, tamari sauce, grated diakon and I needed something a little tart so I added a little tamarind juice and it was sublime.
-Lemon, lime or yuzu juice would have been great in here as well but that was not in my fruit basket.

 As a healthier option instead of deep-fried tempura, I made norimaki mochi.
 I just skipped the step of adding the sweet sakura glaze for a lovely sweet and savory salad topper.
 Baked norimaki are served warm out of the oven and are chewy and slightly sweet, savory and a perfect blend of flavors that brings together all my memories of living in Japan.